 Easy t-shirt refashion.
-Add some cute ruffles to your toddler’s t-shirt and put into good use some of your fabric scraps.
-Here’s how to make your own ruffle tunic from a t-shirt, with step-by-step photos.
+Add some cute ruffles to your toddler’s t-shirt and put into good use your fabric scraps.
+Here’s how to make your own ruffled t-shirt, with step-by-step photos.

-This easy and fun sewing project is a great way to upcycle some of your leftover knit fabrics.
+This easy and fun sewing project is a great way to upcycle some of your leftover woven or knit fabrics.

-I started with a plain t-shirt that fits my daughter, to which I added three tiered ruffles.
+I started with a plain t-shirt that fits my daughter, to which I added two tiered ruffles.
 My girlie girl loves ruffles and colorful and comfortable clothes.

-This ruffle tunic stops below the hip line and looks great with leggings or skinny jeans.
+This ruffle t-shirt stops below the hip line and looks great with shorts, leggings or skinny jeans.
 Depending on how tall you cut your ruffle pieces, you can make your tunic shorter or longer.
 Read on for all the details.

 Related: How to make a ruffle skirt for girls

 This is a practical and cute little thing I made using only straight lines, in one sitting.
 You can actually finish the entire project in about 15 minutes (maybe more like 30 minutes if you are a complete beginner).

 - Woven / knit fabric scraps

 - Measuring tape